Core Module Information

 Learning Outcomes for module:

-LO1: Generate, critically evaluate and select potential ideas for development as a short film project
+LO1: Generate, critically evaluate and select potential ideas for development as a short form project.

-LO4: Present projects in oral, written and electronic formats in a timely and professional manner
+LO4: Exercise appropriate judgement to plan, produce and present projects in oral, written and electronic formats in a timely and professional manner.

-LO5: Critically reflect on the writing and development process.
+LO5: Critically reflect on the writing and development process to date.

 Full Details of Teaching and Assessment